peteroupc/peteroupc.github.io/randomgendoc.md

      |  of 2^-BITS.
 They are not necessarily faster than floating-point numbers, nor
      |  do they necessarily have the same precision or resolution of floating-point
      |  numbers.
 The main benefit of fixed-point numbers is that they improve
-     |  determinism for applications that rely on non-integer real numbers (notably
+     |  determinism for applications that rely on noninteger real numbers (notably
      |  simulations and machine learning applications), in the sense that the operations
      |  given here deliver the same answer for the same input across computers,
      |  whereas floating-point numbers have a host of problems that make repeatable